Reframing Wealth Beyond Finances

 What's particularly interesting is that those surveyed mentioned well-being (40%) over money (32%) or assets (26%) when describing what it means to be wealthy.
 And they did this not by choosing their favorite answer to a multiple-choice question, but in their own words.
 Well-being was more important than anything else.

 In my more than two decades of working as a financial planner, I’ve learned a couple of things.
 One is that we all have resources – financial, social, and human.
-A holistic fiduciary financial plan is about maximizing the effective use of the resources we have.
+A holistic financial plan is about maximizing the effective use of the resources we have.

 Financial planning is a process.
 Done well, it's a step-by-step commitment to identify clear priorities, then action steps, to manage our financial resources to create stability and flexibility so we can use money to achieve our goals.
 More money helps, certainly.
 But I have found that building wealth through investing takes commitment, discipline, and a plan you execute over time.

-No surprise that in this year's survey, respondents said that social media, and friends, affect how they think about and then "plan" investments—and money overall.
+No surprise that in this year's survey, respondents said that social media, and friends, affect how they think about and then "plan" investments- and money overall.
 A third (33%) said they make financial decisions based on input from friends or "influencers."
 Yet, only 5% said that the financial advice they receive on social media is the advice they trust the most.
 This is an interesting contrast.

 Today, people have more access to “information” than ever before.
 But often we fail to get much “advice.”
-The counsel of an experienced, well-trained fiduciary Certified Financial Planner professional has never been more helpful.
+The counsel of an experienced, well-trained Certified Financial Planner professional has never been more helpful.
 Most families will benefit from straightforward educational tools, insights, and guidance to "put the pieces together" to create a holistic financial plan.
 This plan will keep you on track with your values, help you build assets, protect you from common hazards, and set you up for financial freedom.

-A Plan is More than a Binder
+A Plan is More Than a Binder

 Among survey respondents who have a documented financial plan, 70% said they feel more in control of their finances, 90% said they feel confident that they will reach their financial goals, and 65% said they feel "wealthy."
 And feeling "wealthy" is much more than a dollar amount, as we've learned.

 The most impactful planning, research(1) tells us, occurs when you tap knowledgeable experts for their insight, but also for their coaching and support when you need it.
 A documented, structured financial plan is more impactful than a less formal plan.
-A plan that includes an ongoing relationship with a qualified professional – with guardrails, check-ins, action steps, and triggers for when, and when not to, make adjustments – is more likely to deliver successful outcomes than a one-time event-based plan.
+A plan that includes an ongoing relationship with a qualified professional- with guardrails, check-ins, action steps, and triggers for when, and when not to, make adjustments- is more likely to deliver successful outcomes than a one-time event-based plan.

 Bottom Line

 "Wealth is good," someone famously said.
 But wealth is more than dollars.
 The 2023 Modern Wealth Survey shows that "wealth" is more about what dollars do for us and how we use them to achieve our financial and life goals.
-Planning is a process—and a path—not just to personalize your goals, but to tie into the values behind why you save and invest.
+Planning is a process, and a path, not just to personalize your goals, but to tie into the values behind why you save and invest.
 A documented living plan coupled with a relationship with a highly-trained experienced professional you trust can make all the difference.

 If this article has you thinking about your own circumstances, contact my office at rdunn@dunncreekadvisors.com.
 I am always happy to meet with people who are working on their retirement plans.
-Dunncreek Advisors does not provide legal or tax advice, nor is this article intended to do so.